 Broadly related to the study of human behaviour, psychology can be an incredibly rewarding career, and the good news is there's more than one pathway to becoming a psychologist in Australia.
 However, each approach involves a significant amount of study and training, so no matter what path you choose, it is important to do your research.

 To help, we've put together this step-by-step guide on how to become a clinical psychologist.

 1. Know What You’re Signing Up For

 Before pursuing a career in psychology, it’s important to understand where a career in this field can take you and the steps involved with undertaking psychology studies.
 Psychologists are responsible for diagnosing and treating people experiencing mental illness and psychological distress.
-Improving mental health outcomes for individuals can be extremely demanding, which is why psychologists are required to undertake such extensive training.
+Improving mental health outcomes for individuals can be extremely demanding, which is why psychologists are required to undertake such extensive training in psychology courses.

 People throughout Australia rely on psychologists for treatment and support.
 Data from the Australian Bureau of Statistics indicates one in five people aged 16 to 85 experience a common form of mental illness (anxiety, mood disorders, and substance use disorders) in any given year.
 To maintain the standard of psychology services in Australia, the profession is highly regulated by the Psychology Board of Australia (PsyBA).

 2. Get Qualified

-There are many different pathways to becoming a psychologist, although a minimum of six years of tertiary education is usually required.
+There are many different pathways and classroom-based and online psychology courses available, although a minimum of six years of tertiary education is usually required.